 At the September 2017 Council meeting, Dr. Jameal Samhouri (NWFSC) briefed the SSCES on a framework for setting reference levels for the indicators reported in the CCIEA report to the Council.
-The framework, which has been published in the journal Ecosphere (Samhouri et al., 2017), aims to find which pressure variables (environmental or anthropogenic) are related to a set of selected state variables (generally indices of ecological integrity) and to assess whether the relationships between the pressure and state variables are non-linear, i.e. there is a change in the relationship at some threshold value for the pressure variable.
-The SSCES considered appropriate the General Additive Model (GAM) approach for fitting non-linear relationships between pressure and state variables, and the method for identifying threshold values and their uncertainty.
+The framework, which has been published in the journal Ecosphere (Samhouri et al., 2017), aims to find which pressure variables (environmental or anthropogenic) are related to a set of selected state variables (generally indices of ecological integrity) and to assess whether the relationships between the pressure and state variables are non-linear, i.e. there is a significant change in the relationship at some threshold value for the pressure variable.
+The SSCES considered the General Additive Model (GAM) approach for defining non-linear relationships between pressure and state variables appropriate, as well as the method we used to identify threshold values and their uncertainty.

 We identified three thresholds with well-established hypotheses for the relationship between the pressure variables and state variables in the September presentation.
 These included threshold responses of California sea lion pup production to the PDO and NOI, as well as the summer anomaly of the Northern copepod index in relation to the winter mode of the NPGO.
 This initial threshold identification analysis relied on data from 1996-2014.
 Based on the presentation, the SSCES recommended that the ecosystem report for the March 2018 Council meeting include a small set of results for pressure variables where a threshold is indicated–with the basis for the threshold included in background material.

 Based on this feedback, we re-ran the analysis presented in September using data updated through 2016, focusing on pressure-state variable combinations with well-established hypotheses to connect them.
 The only change to the analysis made for this report was to consider relationships nonlinear if the effective degrees of freedom (EDF) equaled or exceeded 1.8 (our previous cutoff was EDF >= 2.0).
-From this new analysis we can make four general conclusions:
+From this new analysis, we can make four general conclusions:

 Most pressure-state relationships we examined were linear.
 Importantly, despite no evidence of a threshold, some of these linear relationships are potentially important reflections of links between oceanographic changes and secondary productivity in the California Current (Fig. A1).

 One pressure-state relationship identified as nonlinear in the September presentation remained nonlinear with the addition of two more years of data.
 This result emerged for the threshold response of California sea lion pup production to the summer mode of the NOI (Fig A2).
 The NOIs captures the quick transition between El Nino and La Nina conditions experienced in the North Pacific, and highly positive values were likely indicative of La Nina conditions in subsequent years.
-Thus future analyses should consider lag-one NOIs in relation to state variables.
+Thus, future analyses should consider lag-one NOIs in relation to state variables.

 The addition of two years of data caused one pressure-state relationship previously identified as nonlinear to become explained most parsimoniously as linear.
 This relationship was that between the summer anomaly of the Northern copepod index in relation to the winter mode of the NPGO (Fig A3).
-Increasingly positive values of the NPGOw are associated with greater upwelling strength, nutrient transport into the photic zone, and primary productivity (Di Lorenzo et al. 2008), which could fuel the increased secondary productivity we observed.
+Increasingly positive values of the NPGO in winter are associated with greater upwelling strength, nutrient transport into the photic zone, and primary productivity (Di Lorenzo et al. 2008), which could fuel the increased secondary productivity we observed.
 However, the anomalously low value for the summer Northern copepod index in 2016 (matched only by that observed in 1998) reduced statistical support for a nonlinear relationship.